d9pouces/django-floor/doc/source/newproject.rst

 .. code-block:: bash

-  myproject-ctl runserver  # the dev. server provided by Django, you should use `server` in production myproject-ctl worker
+  myproject-ctl runserver  # the dev. server provided by Django, you should use only `server` in production myproject-ctl worker